eriknahmad/Standard-Deviation/README.md

 # Motivation
-I wrote this program to save me some time in math class when we are doing Standard Deviation tables.
+I wrote this program to save me some time in math class when we are doing Standard Deviation tables with large data sets.

 # How to use?
 Use an IDE to:
 - Run the script.
-- Enter a number one by one until you have input the whole data set then press enter.
+- Enter your numbers one by one
+- Once you have input the whole data set, press enter.

 # Contribute